awesomesocks123/awesomesocks123.github.io/_pages/about.md

   - cv
 ---

-## About Me
+# **Sopheak** Chim

-I'm Sopheak Chim, an aspiring engineer with a strong foundation in scripting, automation, and diagnostics.
+An aspiring engineer & developer with a strong foundation in scripting, automation, and diagnostics.
 I recently graduated with a Bachelor of Science in Computer Science from California State University, Long Beach.
 My technical journey spans from hands-on automation at Silvus Technologies to developing full-stack applications.

 ## What I Do